deviant310/gitlab/README.md

 **NOTE:**
 Replace `gitlab-web-1` to your container name, if necessary

+1. Place your gitlab `.tar` backups in `backups` folder, and your `gitlab.rb`, `gitlab-secrets.json` in `config` folder.

-1. Copy data to your container
+2. Copy data to your container
    ```shell
    for f in ./config/*; do docker cp $f gitlab-web-1:/etc/gitlab/; done
    for f in ./backups/*; do docker cp $f gitlab-web-1:/var/opt/gitlab/backups/; done
    ```

-2. Change owner of copied files
+3. Change owner of copied files
    ```shell
    docker exec -it gitlab-web-1 chown -R root:root /etc/gitlab/
    docker exec -it gitlab-web-1 chown -R git:git /var/opt/gitlab/backups/
    ```

-3. Stop the processes that are connected to the database
+4. Stop the processes that are connected to the database
    ```shell
    docker exec -it gitlab-web-1 gitlab-ctl stop puma
    docker exec -it gitlab-web-1 gitlab-ctl stop sidekiq
    ```

-4. Run the restore
+5. Run the restore
    ```shell
    # replace "latest" to your custom file name, if necessary, e.g. "11493107454_2018_04_25_10.6.4-ce"

    docker exec -it gitlab-web-1 gitlab-backup restore BACKUP=latest
    ```

-5. Reconfigure gitlab and restart your container
+6. Reconfigure gitlab and restart your container

    ```shell
    docker exec -it gitlab-web-1 gitlab-ctl reconfigure